What We Believe

 Sacraments - both Holy Baptism and Holy Communion are sacraments.
 Holy Baptism unites us with Christ's atoning work in his death, burial, and resurrection for the forgiveness of sins.
 We acknowledge one baptism and baptize both infants and adults.
 In Holy Communion we believe that Christ becomes truly present in the consecrated bread and wine.
 When we receive the body and blood of our Lord Jesus Christ we are united with him and with the entire body of Christ.

 Church - In worship We gather.
 We encounter God’s word.
 We share a meal at the Lord’s table.
 And we are sent into the world.
 But we do not think about worship so much in terms of what we do.
 Worship is fundamentally about what God is doing and our response to God’s action.
-Worship is an encounter with God, who saves us through the life, death and resurrection of Jesus Christ.
+Worship is an encounter with God, who saves us through the life, death, and resurrection of Jesus Christ.

 Being a Lutheran Christian